carolina-ar-vr/immersive-design/README.md

 This workshop introduces students to extended reality (XR) and how to approach designing immersive experiences for all **sensory domains** within XR _(i.e. **visual**, **aural**, **haptic**, **olfactory**, and **gustatory**)_.
 We begin with a conceptual overview of what XR is and the spectrum from VR <-> MR <-> AR; then we move into explaining each sensory domain and roles that are crucial to immersive design.
 We will cover a range of interfaces (e.g. HMDs, 3D displays, wearable tech), 3D UI/UX, storytelling, modeling/animation, sound and haptic design, gustatory and olfactory displays!

 ### Experience Immersion
 The hands-on aspect of this workshop involves every workshop attendee experiencing the immersion provided through visual, aural, and haptic design.
-After a presentation introducing all the sensory domains, we will have three stations:
+After a presentation introducing all the sensory domains, we will have two stations:
-  1. Visual: Blender – _learn the basics of Blender, leaving with the resources to model and animate your own 3D graphics_
   2. Visual + Aural: Quest 3 – _experience a MR application on the Quest 3, incorporating stereoscopic 3D graphics and spatial audio_
   3. Haptic: bHaptics TactSuitX40 – _experience haptic feedback and design your own tactile demo with bHaptics' studio_